CafeVariomeUoL/cv3-docs/Writerside/topics/system-structure.md

 The workers are non-web services that spawn multiple processes to handle background tasks.
 The workers are:

 - **Database Manager**: The database manager is a worker that manages the database background operations, such as index building, database cleanup, data ingestion, etc.
-- **Record Query Compiler**: The record query compiler is a worker that compiles the record query requests from the record query interface into database queries, run them and return the results.
+- **Record Query Compiler**: The record query compiler is a worker that transforms record query requests from the record query interface into database queries, executes them, and returns the results.
-- **Meta Query Compiler**: The meta query compiler is a worker that compiles the meta query requests from the meta query interface into database queries, run them and return the results.
+- **Meta Query Compiler**: The meta query compiler is a worker that converts meta query requests from the meta query interface into database queries, executes them, and returns the results.

 ## Database

 The database layer consists of two databases:

-- **Redis**: Redis is used as a cache and message broker for the system.
+- **Redis**: This is used as a cache and message broker for the system.
 It is used to store temporary data and to communicate between different components of the system.
-- **MongoDB**: MongoDB is used as the primary database for the system.
-It stores all the data and metadata for the system.
+- **MongoDB**: This is used as the primary database for the system, storing all the data and metadata.

 ## Server API

-The server APIs are the APIs dedicated for server-to-server communication.
-They are intended to connect to other supported services, and may use different authentication methods, based on the targeting system.
+The server APIs are the APIs dedicated to server-to-server communication.
+They are intended to connect to other supported services, and may use different authentication methods based on the targeting system.
 The server APIs are:

 - **Network Gateway**: The network gateway is the federated gateway for the system.
-It's used to create a fully decentralised data discovery network with other CV3 instances, and translate all queries to the local database.
+It's used to create a fully decentralised data discovery network with other CV3 instances, and to translate all queries to the local database.
 - **Nexus**: The nexus is a legacy API used to provide networking function for Cafe Variome V2 instances.
-CV2 uses a centralised discovery network model, so the nexus component is used to act as the registry server, and bridge the queries between CV2 and CV3.
+CV2 uses a centralised discovery network model, so the nexus component is used to act as the registry server, and bridges the queries between CV2 and CV3.
 - **Exporter**: The exporter is a service that provides metrics monitoring functionalities for the system.
 It collects the metrics from Redis, and exposes them in Prometheus format for monitoring.